Rule-based DFM analysis for metal spinning: Other design considerations

-Feature Based Rules
+Feature-based rules

 Internal flanges and other configurations of re-entrant shapes are more costly to produce because they require special, more complex chucks or spinning without backup support for the work.
 Also, it is preferred to dimension parts to surfaces adjacent to the chuck (usually inside dimension).
 This allows the chuck maker to apply these dimensions directly to the chuck, and it avoids variations in diameter or length caused by variations in material thickness.